Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 Wind:

 Compared to other months, June is a relatively calm month.
-The average daily wind speed is around 16 km/h.
+The average daily wind speeds are around 16 km/h, but can vary depending on the altitude and local topography.

 everest base camp trek in may